dedis/doc/cosi/cosi.md

 Z_i to 1.
 The node also performs an OR operation between all the received bitmasks from its children and its own bit mask, and let the result be B'.
 // XXX Should we reject invalid messages, like too-long-bitmask or so?
-// XXX Bitmasks should be signed and checked?
 If the node is an intermediate node, it sends the aggregated commitment R' alongside with the Z' bitmask to its parents.
 If the node is the root node, it executes the challenge step.